tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 ![Demo App Screenshot2](/assets/shiny2.tiff)

 #Sidebar/Input
 Next, let's add user input options to the sidebar.
 We want to use two dropdown meuns to allow users to select a vendor and a customer.
+In order to do so, we add `selectInput` to the `sidebarPanel`.
+The first string (e.g. 'selected\_vendor') is the variable name for that user input.
+For example, if user selects 'Vendor 1', `input$selected_vendor` will equal to 'Vendor 1'.
+The second string (e.g. 'Vendor: ') will be printed before the dropdown menu.
+The last component lists the available options for users to choose.

 ```
 #ui.R